SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.1.md

 When, in the *Logging* section of *System Center*, you opened a log file, scrolled down beyond the first 50 KB of data, and then refreshed the file, the vertical scroll position would incorrectly not be restored.

-#### DataMiner Cube - Settings: Turning an alarm tab of type “sliding window” into a normal alarm tab would cause this change to be reverted as soon as another change was made to it \[ID_31664\]
+#### DataMiner Cube - Settings: Turning an alarm tab of type 'sliding window' into a normal alarm tab would cause this change to be reverted as soon as another change was made to it \[ID_31664\]

 When, in the group settings, you added an alarm tab of type “sliding window” and enforced it, as soon as a user had turned this tab into a normal alarm tab, the slightest change made to the tab afterwards would cause the tab to be changed back into a tab of type “sliding window”.